cake-contrib/Cake.Issues/docs/docs/documentation/usage/reading-issues/reading-issues.md

 ```

 Finally you can define a task where you call the core addin with the desired issue providers.
-The following example reads issues reported as MsBuild warnings by the `XmlFileLogger`
+The following example reads warnings and errors reported by MsBuild from a binary log
-class from [MSBuild Extension Pack](http://www.msbuildextensionpack.com/){target="_blank"} and issues reported by JetBrains InspectCode:
+and issues reported by JetBrains InspectCode:

 ```csharp
 Task("Read-Issues").Does(() =>